alexalisauskas/PLAN361_Storymaps/content/guidedtour.md

 ![map tour content block](images/storymap_guidedtour3.png)

+To add a new tour point, click the green plus button the bottom right of the Guided Tour Slider.

 ### Title and Description

 If you click on the slide's title, you can add a title.
 You can do the same with the description section.
 As part of the description you can add text, audio or a button.
 Neither the title nor descriptionfields are required; if you leave the field blank they just won't appear